ApolloNet/tamago/README.md

 - title: string
 - baseurl: string, like "http://example.com"
 - basepath: string, the subpath of the website, like "/blog"
-- home: object
+- home: object, see below for details
-- paginate: number, default to 10
+- paginate: int, number of posts per page, default to 10
-- taxonomiesNames: array, defaults to ['tags']
+- taxonomiesNames: array of taxonomy names, defaults to ['tags']
 - dateFormat: string, defaults to 'D MMMM YYYY', use [https://date-fns.org/v1.30.1/docs/format](https://date-fns.org/v1.30.1/docs/format)
-- mapZoom: number, defaults to 12
+- mapZoom: int, defaults to 12, see below for details
-- imageFormats: array of image formats
+- imageFormats: array of image formats, see below for details

 ### Home

-The `home` object defaults to the list of the 10 latest posts, like :
+The `home` object defaults to the list of the 10 latest posts, like:

 ```
 {